cossacklabs/acra-engineering-demo/README.md

 **Integrating Acra into any application contains 3 steps:**

-1. **Generate storage and transport encryption keys** using AcraKeymaker.
+1. **Generate encryption keys**.
 For this example we will generate one storage keypair (for encrypting and decrypting data), and two transport keypairs (for secure connection between AcraServer and AcraConnector).
-2. **Integrate AcraWriter** – the client-side library – into the client application (web or mobile app).
-Application calls AcraWriter to encrypt data, then sends data to the database as usual.
-AcraWriter uses storage public key to encrypt data.
+2. **Integrate AcraWriter** – the client-side library – into the application (web or mobile app).
+AcraWriter encrypts data using storage public key, then application writes data to the database.
+Application reads decrypted data from AcraConnector.
-3. **Deploy server-side infrastructure**: AcraServer and AcraConnector.
+3. **Deploy server-side infrastructure**: AcraConnector and AcraServer.

-      1. To decrypt the data, application reads data through AcraServer.
-AcraServer identifies application, makes sure that requests are legit, fetches data from database and returns decrypted data to the application.
-AcraServer is deployed as Docker container and connected to the database and AcraConnector.
-AcraServer has storage private key to decrypt the data, AcraServer's transport keypair and AcraConnector's public key to build protected transport connection.
+      1. AcraConnector ensures transport protection between client app and AcraServer.
+AcraConnector is deployed as close as possible to the AcraWriter (ideally at the same host), and uses own transport keypair and AcraServer's public key to encrypt transport.
-      2. AcraConnector is an important transport protection between client and AcraServer.
-AcraConnector is deployed as Docker container into separate host, and uses own transport keypair and AcraServer's public key to build protected transport connection.
+      2. AcraServer receives reading request from application through AcraConnector, makes sure it's legit, fetches data from database, decrypts it and returns to the AcraConnector.
+AcraServer is separate container and connected to the database and AcraConnector.
+AcraServer uses storage private key to decrypt the data, own transport keypair and AcraConnector's public key to encrypt transport.

 Please refer to the [Acra/Readme documentation](https://github.com/cossacklabs/acra#protecting-data-in-sql-databases-using-acrawriter-and-acraserver) for more detailed description and schemes.